MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 <details>

-<summary><b>How to extend my command bot to support adaptive card actions</b></summary>
+<summary><b>How to extend my command bot to support adaptive card actions?</b></summary>

-For more information on how to add adaptive card actions to command bot, See [add card actions](workflow-bot-in-teams.md#add-card-actions).
+For more information on how to add adaptive card actions to command bot, see [add card actions](workflow-bot-in-teams.md#add-card-actions).

 <br>